01. Two Pointer

 1 <= sentence1.length, sentence2.length <= 100

-consist of lowercase and uppercase English letters and spaces.
+sentence1andsentence2consist of lowercase and uppercase English letters and spaces.

-are separated by a single space.
+The words insentence1andsentence2are separated by a single space.

 Code and Explaination